‘Khuda aur Mohabbat’ song released

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

 Pakistan's biggest serial will soon be aired on Pakistan's number one entertainment channel Geo TV.
-However, the craze of entertainment fans is growing in anticipation of the drama serial "Khuda aur Mohabbat".
-The full and central song was released at 8 pm on Friday, which stirred the social as well as digital media platforms, especially YouTube.
+However, the craze of entertainment fan is growing in anticipation of the drama serial "Khuda aur Mohabbat".
+The full and central song of "God and Love" was released at 8 pm on Friday, which stir the social as well as digital media platforms, especially YouTube.

-The viewership has crossed more than 1 million views in just 15 hours and on the other hand, thousands of people are speculating about this serial in the comments section.
+Crazy people who want to watch their favourite drama have reached the figure of more than 1 million views in just 15 hours, but this trend of watching and listening does not seem to stop, likes and shares are increasing on this song, on the other hand, thousands of people are speculating about this serial in the comments section.

-The golden lyrics of this song "Man Jhoom Jhoom, Tan Jhoom Jhoom" will make hearts of the fans beat faster.
-Qamar Nowshad's poetry was composed by Naveed Nowshad and presented in his magical voice by Nish Asher and renowned singer Rahat Fateh Ali Khan of Pakistan.
+The growing popularity of this fast-paced OST has made the audience even more restless by increasing the intensity of watching the drama.
+The golden lyrics of this song "Man Jhoom Jhoom, Tan Jhoom Jhoom" have driven millions of people crazy and started making their hearts beat faster.
+Qamar Nowshad's poetry was composed by Naveed Nowshad and presented in his magical voice by Nish Asher and world famous singer, emperor of tunes, glory of music, Rahat Fateh Ali Khan of Pakistan.

-The song tells the story of the drama serial "Khuda aur Mohabbat " in a very beautiful way.
-The eternal story of love has been warming the blood of every listener through this song.
+The song sung by the singer, who lives in millions of hearts, tells the story of the drama serial "Khuda aur Mohabbat " in a very beautiful and curious way.
+The painful story of the eternal story of love, passion and love has been warming the blood of every listener through this song.

+A large number of young people are enjoying the intoxicating song, the serial has been portrayed in such a way that people are now eager to see the unique love story of real love and virtual love.

+Writer Hashim Nadeem's urban story has been filmed by director Wajahat Hussain.
+There is very little time left for the viewers to know how much longer they will have to wait to see this masterpiece of producers Abdullah Kadwani and Asad Qureshi.